A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

 \subsection{Emission spectra accuracy}

-In this section, we test the accuracy of the outgoing planetary emission spectra fluxes of each mixing method, through calculating an emission spectra of a given one-dimensional T-p and VMR profile.
-We use the analytical picket-fence T-p profile scheme from \citet{Parmentier2014} and \citet{Parmentier2015}, with input planetary parameters of the hot Jupiter HD 189733b taken from \citet{Addison2019}, assuming a global averaged T-p profile with full energy redistribution ($f$ = 1/4).
-We then use the 1D photochemical model VULCAN \citep{Tsai2021}, with the default C-H-O-N chemical network at 10x solar enhanced atmosphere, and a constant $K_{\rm zz}$ = 10$^{8}$ cm$^{2}$ s$^{-1}$.
-We model 200 layers between an upper pressure of 100 bar and lower pressure of 10$^{-8}$ bar.
+In this section, I test the accuracy of the outgoing planetary emission spectra fluxes of each mixing method, through calculating an emission spectra of a given one-dimensional T-p and VMR profile.
+I use the analytical picket-fence T-p profile scheme from \citet{Parmentier2014} and \citet{Parmentier2015}, with input planetary parameters of the hot Jupiter HD 189733b taken from \citet{Addison2019}, assuming a globally averaged T-p profile with full energy redistribution ($f$ = 1/4).
+I then use the 1D photochemical model VULCAN \citep{Tsai2021}, with the default C-H-O-N chemical network at 10x solar metallicity atmosphere, and a constant $K_{\rm zz}$ = 10$^{8}$ cm$^{2}$ s$^{-1}$.
+I model 200 layers between an upper pressure of 100 bar and lower pressure of 10$^{-8}$ bar.
 For clarity and convenience, photochemical reactions are excluded.
-We create temperature and pressure dependent k-tables and p-tables at a spectral resolution of R = 100 between 0.2-30 $\mu$m (503 total bands) for all considered species, with the p-tables using 32 spline knot points each.
-We mix the opacity of ten species OH, \ce{H2O}, \ce{CO}, \ce{CO2}, \ce{CH4}, \ce{C2H2}, \ce{NH3}, HCN, Na and K. We assume Na and K are constant and quenched from the deep layers at 10x their solar VMR values at Na: 10$^{-5}$ and K: 10$^{-6}$ \citep[e.g.][]{Woitke2018}.
-Figure \ref{fig:T_p_VMR} presents the vertical T-p and VMR structure of our test atmosphere.
+I create temperature and pressure dependent k-tables and p-tables at a spectral resolution of $R$ = 100 between 0.2-30 $\mu$m (503 total bands) for all considered species, with the p-tables using 32 spline knot points each.
+I mix the opacity of ten species OH, \ce{H2O}, \ce{CO}, \ce{CO2}, \ce{CH4}, \ce{C2H2}, \ce{NH3}, HCN, Na and K. I assume Na and K are constant and quenched from the deep layers at 10x their solar VMR values at Na: 10$^{-5}$ and K: 10$^{-6}$ \citep[e.g.][]{Woitke2018}.
+Figure \ref{fig:T_p_VMR} presents the vertical T-p and VMR structure of my test atmosphere.

+I produce a reference emission spectra using a PM k-table at the T-p and VMRs of the vertical structure, and make several different comparisons between various methods: \begin{itemize} \item 4+4, 8+8 and 16+16 distributed Legendre node k-tables with RORR. \item PRAS method recovering 16+16 Legendre nodes with a low (250), medium (1000) and high (10,000) number of samples. \end{itemize} This aims to test the potential differences seen between RORR and PRAS when calculating emission spectra as well as how well it compares to the reference PM spectra.
+This PM spectra may contain interpolation errors stemming from interpolating in T-p from the original DACE database cross-section data as seen in \citet{Amundsen2017}, but still serves as useful reference for each of the overlap methods.